skysedge/skysedge.github.io/blog/index.md

 ---
 layout: default
-title: A blog at Sky's Edge
+title: A Blog at Sky's Edge
 ---

 A blog at Sky's Edge